 Woodward Canyon "Artist Series" Cabernet Sauvignon

-The Woodward Canyon "Artist Series" began in 1992 with the intent to showcase the finest of Washington State cabernet sauvignon.
-The vineyards used in the "Artist Series" are some of the oldest and most well-respected in the state of Washington.
-The label changes every year with work from a different artist.
-This wine is a heavier-bodied cabernet, typically aging 10+ years from vintage.
+Our Woodward Canyon "Artist Series" began in 1992 with the intent to showcase the finest cabernet sauvignon in Washington State and has since become our flagship wine.
+The vineyards used in the "Artist Series" are among the oldest and most highly regarded in the state, typical vine age is around 25 years old.
+The label changes every year with work from a different West Coast artist.

 1992 Artist Series #1, 13” x 10” commissioned watercolor, 1994, Jennifer Winship Mark, Portland, OR.
 Jennifer shows at galleries in the Portland area, created a Rose Festival poster that won Best Festival Poster of the Year, sells posters internationally and produces a series of greeting cards.
 After attending a tasting in Portland, Jennifer contacted Woodward Canyon and offered her services.
 Unbeknownst to Jennifer, we had been planning a new red wine and were considering a separate label for it.
 Thus, the “Artist Series” was born.